MicrosoftLearning/DV-020-Develop-object-oriented-CSharp/Instructions/Labs/l2p2-lp1-m1-exercise-create-classes-and-objects-in-csharp.md

     ```

-## Add public fields and updated constructors to the "BankCustomer" class
+## Add public fields and updated constructors to the BankCustomer class

 In this task, you add public fields to the `BankCustomer` class, update the instance constructors to use additional parameters, and then update the Program.cs file to access each object's public data.